Chirality induced spin selectivity in chiral crystals: RESULTS AND DISCUSSION

 \textbf{Fig. 2e} and \textbf{Fig. 2f} shows the energy-dependent P$\rm _{S_z}$ and P$\rm _{L_z}$ for \ce{TaSi2}-family of materials, including \ce{TaSi2}, \ce{NbSi2}, and \ce{VSi2}.
 We found that the P$\rm _{L_z}$ is insensitive to the SOC strength of different materials, reaching the maximum value of 14.60\% at -0.10 eV in \ce{VSi2}.
 In contrast, P$\rm _{S_z}$ shows a clear correlation with the SOC strength in materials.
 The peaks of P$\rm _{S_z}$ appear at positions with pronounced spin splitting in the band structure.
 Especially, within a wide energy range, the P$\rm _{S_z}$ increases as SOC strength increases in V-3d, Nb-4d and Ta-5d\cite{onuki2014chiral}.
 For instance, the calculated P$\rm _{S_z}$ at peak 0.21 eV are 0.08\%, 0.62\%, and 3.83\% in \ce{VSi2}, \ce{NbSi2}, and \ce{TaSi2}, respectively.
 The maximum P$\rm _{S_z}$ value of 4.84\% is observed at 0.41 eV for \ce{TaSi2}.
 It’s noted that the CISS effect has predominantly been explored in chiral organic molecules with P$\rm _{S_z}$ values exceeding 60\%\cite{al2022atomic, qian2022chiral, naaman2020chiral}.
-By contrast, the magnitude of P$\rm _{S_z}$ in chiral crystals is small.
-However, considering the excellent electrical conductivity with exceptionally high carrier density in these chiral metals compared with in chiral organic molecules, we expect that the CISS in the chiral crystal is promising for application in spintronic devices, spin-selective chemical reactions, and enantiomer recognition, which remains poorly explored in chiral inorganic crystals\cite{inui2020chirality, shiota2021chirality, shishido2021detection}.
+By contrast, the magnitude of P$\rm _{S_z}$ in chiral crystals is small because the giant total conductance in these metals.
+Despited of the smallness of P$\rm _{S_z}$, the excellent electrical conductivity with high carrier density in these chiral metals can generate a large amount of spin-polarized carriers.
+Thus, we expect that the CISS in the chiral crystal is promising for application in spintronic devices, spin-selective chemical reactions, and enantiomer recognition, which remains poorly explored in chiral inorganic crystals\cite{inui2020chirality, shiota2021chirality, shishido2021detection}.